 (a) give to the Board the licence or permit and the identification card given to the licensee or permit holder; and

-(b) where practicable, remove or obliterate all references to his or her licence or permit in advertisements and business documents (as defined in regulations 25 and 25A respectively).
+(b) where practicable, remove or obliterate all references to the licence or permit in advertisements and business documents (as defined in regulations 25 and 25A respectively).

 Penalty for this subregulation: a fine of $2 000.